codingPhuc/obsidian_git_computer_network/Functions, characteristics, operating principles,compare the basic differences of TCP and UDP.md

 -   UDP is typically used for real-time applications such as video and audio streaming because it has lower overhead and faster transmission speed, which is more suitable for real-time data transfer where speed is more important than reliability.

+Which protocol is used for connectionless data transfer?

+-   UDP is used for connectionless data transfer.
+It does not establish a connection before sending data, and does not guarantee delivery or order of data packets.